 To register to receive additional notices and updates about the In re: Qualcomm Antitrust Litigation, please click the button below.

 A lawsuit is pending in the United States District Court for the Northern District of California (the “District Court”) against Qualcomm Incorporated (“Qualcomm”).
 Plaintiffs in the lawsuit claim that Qualcomm violated state and federal antitrust laws in the United States, harming competition and causing consumers to overpay for cellular phones.
 The case in the District Court is currently stayed pending an Appeal to the Ninth Circuit on the decision to certify a class.

 The lawsuit is about whether Qualcomm engaged in anticompetitive conduct that raised the price consumers paid for cellular phones.
 The cellular phones involved in this litigation include phones with CDMA and LTE technologies.
 This includes cellular phones manufactured and sold by companies such as Apple, Samsung, LG, Motorola, and ZTE.
 A list of all models of cellular phones included in this litigation is available here.

 The Court has not decided whether Qualcomm did anything wrong.
 There is no money available now, and no guarantee there will be.
-However, your legal rights are affected, and you have a choice to make now.
+The March 22, 2019 deadline to exclude yourself from the class has expired.